pivot-access-ltd/bma-offline-docs/src/commissioning-scripts-reference-5375.md

 <a href="#heading--metadata-field-reference"><h2 id="heading--metadata-field-reference">Metadata field reference</h2></a>

 Metadata fields tell MAAS when to use the script, how it should run, and what information it's gathering.
-A script can employ some combination of the following seventeen fields:
+A script can employ some combination of the following fields:

 | Field | Description |
 |:------|:------------|